dnlbowers/battleships/README.md

 Firstly select your strategy:

-Place your fate in the hands of the sea god Neptune :merman: and let the currents position your ships before you anchor.
+Place your fate in the hands of the sea god Neptune :merman: and let the currents randomly position your ships before you anchor.

 Or

-Choose to spite the sea god and place your ships before dumping your excess into your enemy...
+Choose to spite the sea god and place your ships before dumping your excess rounds into the enemy...
 I mean the sea.

-Once the positions are set, its tip to let rip.
+Once the positions are set, its time to let a rip.
 Since the radar equipment was broken "accidentally" in the previous battle, you are firing blind and cannot see the other sides ships, choose your co ordinates on the map (row, column) and remember to call "FIRE IN THE HOLD" (safety first after all).
 The results of you turn will be indicated as follows:

 Hit = :boom:
 Miss = :ocean:

-Once a ship is sunk the whole ship will convert from :boom: to :waving_white_flag:
+Once a ship is sunk the whole ship will convert from :boom: to :diving_mask:

 Last side with a ship still afloat wins.